magento-hackathon/CloudAssets/README.md

 * Pre-populate the cached assets and assume everything is on the new shared storage facility
 * Files that bypass the IO-Wrapper during write could be synced with external tools
 * Using database instead of filesystem to store and share at least the media data
+* Extend Magento by throwing events before and after saving files to local storage.

 ## Drawbacks
 * Usage of IO-Wrapper is not wide spreaded